MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

 The Contoso development team has pinned down goals for this migration.
 These goals are used to determine the best migration method:

 - Contoso wants to quickly move out of their on-premises dev/test environments.
-- After migration, Contoso's dev/test environment in Azure should have enhanced capabilities over the current system in VMware.
+- After migration, Contoso's dev/test environment in Azure should have enhanced capabilities over the current system in ware.
 - The operations model will move from IT provisioned to DevOps and with self-service provisioning.

 ## Solution design